squid-cache/squid-cache.github.io/Features/eCAP.rst

  * '''Goal''':  Improve Squid3 content adaptation performance by 20+%, remove the need for an ICAP server
  * '''Version''': Squid 3.1
- * '''Status''': In progress
+ * '''Status''': In progress; part1 submitted for Squid HEAD inclusion
- * '''ETA''': March 31, 2008
+ * '''ETA''': May 31, 2008
  * '''Developer''': AlexRousskov
  * '''More''': [http://wiki.squid-cache.org/SquidFaq/ContentAdaptation#head-b3e83ccdb647537404a70d9c17c87463524a470b context], [http://devel.squid-cache.org/projects.html#eCAP code]

 == API sketch ==

-The following is a very rough sketch of the proposed adaptation module API.
+The following is a very rough and outdated sketch of the proposed adaptation module API.
 The code was taken from the Traffic Spicer module API that is known to work in an ICAP server context.
 We will need to adjust this to better match the proxy context.

-Each module would need to link with a Squid-provided API library.
+Each module would need to link with an eCAP library.
 Upon loading, the module would create an object, which class was derived from the following !ContentAdapter interface:

 {{{